rahulgopinath/rahulgopinath.github.io/_posts/2023-11-02-minimizing-canonical-regular-grammar-dfa.markdown

 do this again, the resulting DFA is minimal.
 However, this can have exponential worst case complexity (but can be much faster in common patterns).
 Hence, we look at a more common algorithm for minimization.
-The Hopcroft algorithm [:^hopcroft1971]  is based on partition refinement.

 The idea is as follows:
 1. Mark the start state and all final states